-9 Best Air Fryers, Tested by Food Network Kitchen
+7 Best Air Fryers of 2023, Tested by Food Network Kitchen

-- Best Overall: Instant Vortex 6-quart Air Fryer
+- Best Overall: Instant Vortex 6-Quart Air Fryer Combo

 - Another Top Pick: Instant Vortex Plus 6-in-1 Air Fryer

-- Best Compact Air Fryer: Dash Compact Electric Air Fryer
+- Best Small Air Fryer: Dash Compact Electric Air Fryer

-Tested by Ben Mims, Leah Brickley and Amanda Neal for Food Network Kitchen
+Tested by Ben Mims, Leah Brickley, Jill Novatt and Amanda Neal for Food Network Kitchen

 How Do Air Fryers Work?

-An air fryer is essentially a countertop convection oven.
-This compact version of a conventional oven allows you to cook food quickly and evenly in less time than a traditional oven or toaster oven.
-A heating element and powerful fan is set at the top of the unit.
-It generates and circulates hot air around the food that is set below in a basket.
-The basket allows air to flow all over the food, making it extra crispy.
-In general, most foods are air-fried at a higher temperature than a conventional oven — think around 400 degrees F or more.
+Air fryers are essentially countertop convection ovens.
+Convection cooking allows you to cook food quickly and evenly in less time than a traditional oven or toaster oven.
+A heating element and powerful fan are set within the cooking chamber.
+Together, they circulate hot air around the food set in a basket.
+The basket allows air to flow all over the food, making it extra crispy — kind of like how oil surrounds your food during deep frying.

 Are Air Fryers Healthy?